-The Effect of Harmonious Passion on Life Satisfactor Through Work-Life Enrichment
+The Effect of Harmonious Passion on Life Satisfaction through Work-Life Enrichment

-Burke et al. (2015) explained that harmonious passion is related to the incorporation of work behavior that a person can gulate to maintain harmony with other things that can lead to positive results, such as 1 ork-life enrichment.
-Chummar et al. (2019) said that these positive outcomes will transform into positive experiences outside of work, leading to greater life satisfaction.
+Burke et al. (2015) explained that harmonious passion is related to the incorporation of work behavior that a person can regulate to maintain harmony with other things that can lead to positive results, such as work-life enrichment.
+Chummar et al. (2019) said that these positive outcomes would transform into positive experiences outside of work, leading to greater life satisfaction.

-H7: Hasonious passion affects life satisfaction through work-life enrichment.
+H7: Harmonious passion affects life satisfaction through work-life enrichment.